Loren Niemi Presents

 September 13 - 15 and 20 - 22, 2019

 A mini-storytelling festival of uniquely told, heartfelt narratives, STORIES NOW AND THEN presents five exceptional performers each telling a 45-minute story.
-Six performances by five storytellers sharing paired stories that careen from humor to wisdom and back again on the intimate Open Eye Stage.
+Six performances of paired stories that careen from humor to wisdom and back again on the intimate Open Eye Stage.

 Dovie Thomason, who is considered by many as the finest Native American teller today, shares "Space Cadet" in which NASA meets mythology and humor infects Cosmology.
 (Sept.
 13 - 15)